Society Islands: Religion

-Most of the population of the Society Islands profess Christianity including various Protestant Christian denominations and the Catholic Church.
+Most of the population of the Society Islands profess Christianity, including various Protestant Christian denominations and the Roman Catholic Church.
 The Protestants arrived with the first English explorers, while the Catholics settled in the area first with the arrival of the Spanish and permanently with the beginning of the French colonization of the region, which was consolidated with the establishment of a protectorate over the islands.
-By 1774 the Spanish had settled in the region briefly and installed a large cross that they brought from their colonies in Peru.
+By 1774, the Spanish had settled in the region briefly and installed a large cross that they brought from their colonies in Peru.

-In January 1775 the priest Fray Jerónimo Clota celebrated the first Catholic mass on the islands.
+In January 1775, the priest Fray Jerónimo Clota celebrated the first Catholic mass on the islands.
 The Spanish did not remain in the area due to the continuing uprisings in other of their colonies.

 Queen Pōmare IV expelled French Catholic missionaries from her kingdom in 1836 and provoked the annoyance of France.
 Between 1838 and 1842, French naval commander Abel Aubert du Petit-Thouars responded to French complaints and forced the queen and Tahitian chiefs to cede Tahiti as a French protectorate.
 In the 1880s France formally annexed the islands.

-Today the Catholic Church owns at least 45 religious buildings in the area, all under the ecclesiastical responsibility of the Metropolitan Archdiocese of Papeete (Archidiocese of Papeete or Archidioecesis Papeetensis) with headquarters on the island of Tahiti.
+Today [when?], the Catholic Church owns at least 45 religious buildings in the area, all under the ecclesiastical responsibility of the Metropolitan Archdiocese of Papeete (Archidiocese of Papeete or Archidioecesis Papeetensis) with headquarters on the island of Tahiti.
 The Cathedral of Our Lady of the Immaculate Conception (Cathédrale Notre-Dame de l'Immaculée Conception) stands out on the island.

-On each island the religious situation is different.
+On each island, the religious situation is different.
 On Bora Bora, for example, there are more Protestant Christians than Catholic Christians, as a result of the fact that the English arrived there before the French, however, both groups now regularly perform ecumenical Christian acts and live together.

 Transport

 Each of the Society Islands has a small airport.
-Faa'a International Airport is located in Tahiti and is the largest airport in the Society Islands.
+Faaʻa International Airport is located in Tahiti and is the largest airport in the Society Islands.